Moments of Quadratic Hecke $L$-functions of Imaginary Quadratic Number Fields: Proof of Theorem

 We now apply the large sieve inequality and arrive at

 As the sums over $a_2, r$ and $\mathcal{A}_2$ all converge, we conclude that

 This establishes \eqref{3.4} from which Theorem~\ref{secmom} follows readily.

-{\bf Acknowledgments.} P. G. is supported in part by NSFC grant 11371043.
+{\bf Acknowledgments.} P. G. is supported in part by NSFC grant 11871082 and L. Z. by the FRG grant PS43707.
 Parts of this work were done when P. G. visited the University of New South Wales (UNSW) in June 2017.
 He wishes to thank UNSW for the invitation, financial support and warm hospitality during his pleasant stay.